JohnSasser/17-Training-Tracker/README.md

 # Description

 This app will allow you to record, and track a series of workouts.
+The home screen will ask you to input your workiouts.
+Enter as many as you wish at that time.
+After entering some workouts, click the stats button in the nav-bar at the top of the screen and the app will present you with data-visuial metrics.
+Use the metrics to find ineffeciancies in your workout program, track days off and "stay in front of the curve", so to speak.

 # Built with